 (a) The food assistance (FA) program, administered by United States department of agriculture (USDA), food and nutrition services (FNS) under the authority of 7 C.F.R. part 277.4, assists low-income households to purchase food.
 The matching requirement for the FA program is fifty per cent.
 The catalog of federal domestic assistance (CFDA) number for this allocation is 10.561.

-(b) The medical assistance program, administered by the US department of health and human services (HHS) centers for medicare and medicaid services (CMS), provides payments for medical assistance to low-income persons who are:
+(b) The medical assistance program, administered by the U.S. department of health and human services (HHS) centers for medicare and medicaid services (CMS).
+The catalog of federal domestic assistance (CFDA) number for this funding is 93.778.

+(c) The state children's insurance program (SCHIP), administered by U.S. HHS CMS under the authority of Title XIX of the Social Security Act.
 The catalog of federal domestic assistance (CFDA) number for this funding is 93.767.

 (D) The grant availability for pass-through funding is communicated by ODJFS through the county finance information system (CFIS).

 (E) The CFSA may access federal pass-through funding and state allocations using CFIS expenditures reporting and draw request processes or via quarterly reimbursement.